 3. Different Motion technology (X-Motion Clarity vs Motionflow XR)

 The X900F’s X-Motion Clarity technology utilizes the local dimming backlight in order to refine the backlight scanning/blinking that can be found on the X930E.
 Specifically, the blinking is limited to the areas where motion occurs rather than scanning the entire backlight.
 The X900F is thus able to improve the motion clarity without exhibiting any significant luminance drop.
-It also needs to be said that the X930E, despite lacking the X-Motion Clarity technology, is still able to avoid getting overly dark in case backlight scanning is used due to its higher luminance output.
-Both the X900F and X930E are able to enhance the smoothness of motion by the means of creating additional frames thanks to the motion estimation motion compensation technology.
+It also needs to be said that the X930E, despite lacking the X-Motion Clarity technology, is able to maintain a certain luminance level even in case backlight scanning is used due to its higher brightness capability.
+Both the X900F and X930E are able to enhance the smoothness of motion by the means of creating additional frames thanks to the motion interpolation technology.
 Furthermore, the native refresh rate of the X900F and X930E’s panels is 120Hz.